Letby legal team seeks fresh bid to challenge convictions of child serial killer

 A court order prohibits reporting of the identities of the surviving and dead children involved in the case.

-Following the press conference, the Crown Prosecution Service said in a statement: “Two juries and three appeal court judges have reviewed a multitude of different strands of evidence against Lucy Letby.
+Following the press conference, the Crown Prosecution Service said: “Two juries and three appeal court judges have reviewed a multitude of different strands of evidence against Lucy Letby.

 “She has been convicted on 15 separate counts following two separate jury trials.